4 Days in Bangkok: The Ultimate 4 Day Bangkok Itinerary

 The temple is open between 8 am – 6 pm every day, you need to pay 100 baht ($2.80 US) per person for the entrance ticket.

 Just like at the other temples, you need to cover your knees and shoulders before entering and you are not allowed to wear any tight or transparent clothes.
-And if you do not wear appropriate attire, you will miss out on one of the most amazing places to go in Bangkok.

 The beautiful middle tower at Wat Arun in Bangkok, Thailand